Technisches Hilfswerk: Heads of THW

 The THW-Jugend (THW Youth) is the youth organization of the THW.
-It has set itself the target to introduce boys and girls from the age of six in a playful way to the work of the THWs.
+It has set itself the target to introduce boys and girls from the age of six to the work of the THWs in a fun way.
 The THW-Jugend is not part of the Federal Agency for Technical Relief, but is an independently registered charity.
 This arrangement was made in order to avoid maintaining a state youth organization.